-4.6.6 The appliance has an integral sealed expansion vessel to accomodate the increase of water volume when the system is heated.
-It can accept up to 1.5 gal (7 Its) of expansion water.
+4.8.6 The appliance has an integral sealed expansion vessel to accommodate the increase of water volume when the system is heated, It can accept up to 1.5 gal (7 lts) of expansion water.
 If the appliance is connected to a system with an unusually high water content, calculate the total expansion and add additional sealed expansion capacity as appropriate (Fig. 7).
+In general modern systems will present no problem.

-4.6.7 Mains water feed: central heating There must be no direct connection to the mains water supply, even through a nonreturn valve, without the approval of the Local Water Authority.
+4.8.7 Mains water feed: central heating

+There must be no direct connection to the mains water supply, even through a non-return valve, without the approval of the Local Water Authority.